tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 operand. `broadcast_dimensions` maps the dimensions of the lower-rank shape to the dimensions of the higher-rank shape.
 The unmapped dimensions of the expanded shape are filled with dimensions of size one.
-Degenerate-dimension broadcasting then broadcasts the shapes along these degenerate dimension to equalize the shapes of both operands.
+Degenerate-dimension broadcasting then broadcasts the shapes along these degenerate dimensions to equalize the shapes of both operands.
 The semantics are described in detail on the
 @{$broadcasting$broadcasting page}.